niranjanh123/dotnetWebAPI-monitor/README.md

 6. Login to Grafana
    - Username: admin
    - Password: admin
-You will have to create a new password and you will be able to successfully login.
+   - You will have to create a new password and be able to log in successfully.

-6.
+7.